v0lta/dfg_emmy_project_proposal_template/readme.md

 Run `make` to get the typesetting done.

-This template is an updated version of Johannes Kösters work.
+This template is an updated version of Johannes Köster's work.

 ### See also